ConduceInc/conduce-python-api/doc/source/conduce-entities.rst

 An entity sample requires four fields:
  **id**
-     a unique string that represents a specific object that exists.
+     a unique string that identifies the entity described by this sample.
  **kind**
      the type or category of the object.
  **time**